minttu/jrrogue/README.md

 ToDo
 ====

-- Fix lighting bugs
-- Actual maps
+- Better maps
+- More monsters
 - Inventory system
 - A*
-- Actual AI

 Assets
 ======